intellij-rust/intellij-rust/doc/QuickStart.md

 ## Updating

-In general updating the plugin should just work even if we change things we cache or persist.
-However given the current rate of change we do not test for this and so it is possible for data from the previous versions to confuse the newer version of the plugin.
-You can **Refresh Cargo project** to force a reimport of Cargo project.
-You can use **Invalidate caches/Restart** to rebuild indices.
+In general, plugin updates should go smoth.
+Though, if you experience some weird behaviour, reimport your project (using **Refresh Cargo project** action) or/and rebuild indices (using **Invalidate caches/Restart** action), prior to reporting bugs.

 ## Tips